thephpleague/csv/README.md

 Install
 -------

-You may install the Bakame Url package with Composer (recommended) or manually.
+You may install the Bakame.csv package with Composer (recommended) or manually.

 ```json
 {